 Chartered Clinical Psychologist with the British Psychological Society (Membership Number 450206)

 If you decide to start therapy we would agree on a therapy plan, including your goals, the number of sessions, and the responsibilities we have towards each other.
 Sessions last for 50 minutes, usually weekly.
-In addition to offering appointments at my Tuesday evening clinic in Guildford, I can also offer face to face online therapy via a secure video link.
+In addition to offering appointments at my Monday evening clinic in Farnham, I can also offer online therapy via a secure video link at various times during the week.
 Please contact me if you would like further details.

 If you would like any further information about me or my clinic, please do get in touch.